RickStrahl/SetResolution/README.md

-# Set Windows Display Resolution from Command Line
+# SetResolution: Set Windows Display Resolution from the Command Line

 This small command line utility allows you to quickly set Windows Display Resolutions to any of the available display modes available for your active Monitors or virtual display devices.
-It allows you to:

 * Set an explicit Display Resolution
 * Create and use Display Mode Profiles for quick access